15-Ab/potd/README.md

 #### Finding Minimum Vertex Cover Size
 **Function `vertexCover`**
-    - Takes the number of nodes `n`, the number of edges `m`, and a 2D array `edges` representing the edges between nodes.
+- It takes the number of nodes `n`, the number of edges `m`, and a 2D array `edges` representing the edges between nodes.
 - Initializes and fills the adjacency matrix using the `addEdge` function.
 - Calls the `findMinimumCoverSize` function to find the minimum size of the vertex cover.

 **Function `findMinimumCoverSize`**
-    - Uses binary search to find the minimum size of the vertex cover.
+- It uses binary search to find the minimum size of the vertex cover.
 - Calls the `isVertexCover` function to check if a vertex cover of a certain size is valid.
 - The result is the minimum size of the vertex cover.

 **Function `isVertexCover`**
 - Checks whether a vertex cover of a given size covers all the edges in the graph.
 - Utilizes bitmasking to represent the selected vertices.
 - Iterates through all possible combinations of vertices to find a valid cover.
 - Uses a 2D array `visited` to keep track of visited edges during the checking process.

 **Function `initializeVisited`**
 - Initializes a 2D array `visited` to keep track of visited edges during the checking process.

 ### Summary
 My code employs an adjacency matrix, bitmasking, and binary search to efficiently find the minimum size of a vertex cover for the given graph.
 My approach involves checking the validity of vertex covers of different sizes until the minimum valid size is found.

 ---
 Have a look at the code , still have any confusion then please let me know in the comments Keep Solving.:)